kubiyabot/sdk-py/docs/GETTING_STARTED.md

 # Getting Started

-Quick start guide for the Kubiya Workflow SDK.
+Quick start guide for the Kubiya SDK.

 ## Table of Contents